longwind48/sample-genai-on-eks-starter-kit/README.md

 This command will:

-1. Set up the required infrastructure using Terraform
+1. Set up the required infrastructure using Terraform (check [Infrastructure Setup](INFRA_SETUP.md) for more information)
-2. Deploy the demo components specified in the config.json file
+2. Deploy the demo components and examples specified in the config.json file

-These components will be deployed:
+These components and examples will be deployed:

 - LiteLLM for AI gateway
 - vLLM for deploying and serving LLM models, with 2 models deployed: